openclimatefix/nowcasting_dataset/nowcasting_dataset/manager/README.md

 This contains
 1. `load_yaml_configuration` - loads a configuration file
-2. `initialise_data_sources` - Initialise all the data sources.
+2. `initialize_data_sources` - Initialize all the data sources.
 Note that this can be the full set of data sources, or a subset can be passed in
 3. `filename_of_locations_csv_file` - get the file name of the locations csv.

 ### manager.py